plihelix/wails-template-sveltekit/README.md

 //go:embed all:frontend/dist
 var assets embed.FS
 ```
-If I'm reading the source correctly, these assets are served out of this embedded file-system to each systems web kit by a lightweight file asset server.

 The default configuration of Vite for Svelte Kit projects includes ssr.
 But, this is normal for web served applications using **server** compute for more "consistent" web user experience by sending server rendered html to the client.
 This is more consistent than an api call to that same server, yes.
 But in a wails app, we're packaging the UI in the binary itself.